sanjaalcorps/NepaliStemmer/README.md

 # NepaliStemmer
-Nepali Stemmer for Natural Language Processing, Machine Learning and more
+Nepali Stemmer for Natural Language Processing, Machine Learning and more.
+This is a part of the Nepali Natural Language project that I am currently developing in private (Bitbucket).
+This portion is released for public use, review and improvement.
+I will be releasing other useful components slowly, or to someone who is willing to volunteer to my project.

 @author Kushal Paudyal
 www.inepal.org | www.icodejava.com

-##### Disclaimer: Not a final solution.
+#### Disclaimer: Not a final solution.
 Use it at your own risk.
 ##### Developers - Feel free to fork it and send me pull requests with your improvements.
-##### Found issues?
+#### Found issues?
 Report it via Issues Tab.

 ## Usage
 <blockquote>String root = NepaliStemmer.getNepaliRootWord(someCompoundWord);</blockquote>